redsh4de/monero-site/docs/how-to-make-a-new-page.md

 - Create `src/pages/<your-path>/index.astro` or `src/pages/<name>.astro`.
 - Use `Layout` and `TitleCard` for consistent header/footer/hero.
-- Reuse components from `src/components/ui/` where needed.
+- Use components from `src/components/ui/` where needed.
 - Run `pnpm dev` and preview at `http://localhost:4321/<your-path>`.

 ## Minimal page template